9 Higher Ed Digital Marketing Objectives for 2020

 7. Data and Privacy Transparency in Higher Ed Digital Marketing

-2018 was a big year for increased awareness of data accuracy and privacy in digital marketing, from GDPR going into effect to Facebook facing scrutiny in the public arena.
-Fifty-one percent of marketing teams say they’re more mindful about balancing personalization and privacy than they were two years ago, according to Salesforce.
+The last few years were big for increased awareness of data accuracy and privacy in digital marketing, from GDPR going into effect to Facebook facing scrutiny in the public arena.
+Fifty-one percent of marketing teams say they’re more mindful about balancing personalization and privacy than they were several years ago, according to Salesforce.

-2018 ended with increasing concerns about data privacy, ad fraud, and the accuracy of digital advertising metrics being reported by Facebook, Google, and others.
-In 2019, digital marketers need to hold these platforms to higher standards of transparency, ask hard questions about the results being generated, and shift resources from throwing dollars at leads to building a transparent, authentic, and student-centric digital experience from the website to the campus visit.
+Last year ended with increasing concerns about data privacy, ad fraud, and the accuracy of digital advertising metrics being reported by Facebook, Google, and others.
+This year, digital marketers need to hold these platforms to higher standards of transparency, ask hard questions about the results being generated, and shift resources from throwing dollars at leads to building a transparent, authentic, and student-centric digital experience from the website to the campus visit.

 8. Using Analytics to Inform Digital Storytelling